ahmedabdelrahmanalghwalbi/x_vpn/README.md

 # X_VPN

-X_VPN is a free VPN app implemented in Flutter, with native Java integration and the following dependencies:
+X_VPN is a free VPN app implemented in Flutter, with native Java integration, to demonstrate the seamless integration of native code with Flutter.

+The main purpose of this project is to showcase the ability to leverage the power of native Java code within a Flutter app.
+By integrating native Java code using the method channel, we can access platform-specific features and APIs that are not directly available in Flutter.

+In addition to the native Java integration, the project utilizes the following dependencies:

 - hive: ^2.2.3
 - hive_flutter: ^1.1.0